2026 Jump Start Program

 Theme & Objectives

-This contest focuses on application-based projects that demonstrate AI Agent capabilities.
+This program focuses on application-based projects that demonstrate AI Agent capabilities.
 Teams are encouraged to use AI to solve real business pain points and deliver measurable results and impact, such as productivity gains, process optimization, cost savings, or revenue contribution.
 In addition to technical feasibility, proposals should also emphasize practical adoption and future scaling potential.

 *

-New direction: In line with the company’s recent AI development priorities, this contest also encourages teams to build proposals around OpenClaw, NemoClaw, and Hermes Agent, and to identify feasible application scenarios.
+New direction: In line with the company’s recent AI development priorities, this program also encourages teams to build proposals around OpenClaw, NemoClaw, and Hermes Agent, and to identify feasible application scenarios.
 For existing proposals, teams may also supplement their submissions by explaining whether related concepts are already included, or whether there is potential for further integration, extension, and real-world deployment.

 Submission Requirements